NateShoffner/nateshoffner.github.io/_posts/2017-05-12-disable-nvidia-telemetry.md

 For me, however, it's a moot point.
 Nvidia should've been upfront about the telemetry with their users and I'm not really a fan of unnecessary services running on my computer, so naturally I disabled the services from their inception.
 I soon found out that they were being reactivated upon updates, which resulted in me throwing together a small utility to handle the disabling work for me.

-{% include post_images_inline.liquid filenames="NvidiaTelemetry1.png,NvidiaTelemetry2.png,NvidiaTelemetry3.png" %}
+{% include post_images_inline.liquid filenames="NvidiaTelemetry1.png,NvidiaTelemetry2.png,NvidiaTelemetry3.png" group="screenshots" %}

 I've shared it with a few people and figured I might as well throw it online.